Lockpickers-United/lpu-belt-explorer/src/resources/danImportHowTo.md

 ### 1. Log into lpubelts.com.

 If you have never used lpubelts.com before, it’s simple to get started.
 In the upper right corner you will find the user menu, and then select the option to “Sign In with Google”.
-You can use any google account you like for this purpose, and you don’t need to use the same google account that you have associated with your google dan sheet.
+You can use any Google account you like for this purpose, and you don’t need to use the same Google account that you have associated with your Google dan sheet.

 ![Log into lpubelts.com](https://dev.lpubelts.com/images/sign-in-+-scorecard-link-s.png)